cryptpad/documentation/user_guide/apps/general.rst

 The creation screen offers a number of options when new documents are created.

--  **Owned pad**: Create the new document as :ref:`owner <owners>`.
+-  **Owned document**: Create the new document as :ref:`owner <owners>`.
 If the document is created without an owner this setting cannot be modified.

--  **Expiring pad**: Specify an expiry date after which the document will be destroyed.
+-  **Expiring document**: Specify an expiry date after which the document will be destroyed.
 This setting cannot be modified after the document is created.

 -  **Add a password**: Secure the sharing of the document with a :ref:`password <passwords>`.
 This setting can be changed later in the :ref:`access` menu.